 8. Use Kleenex with lotion to help prevent little noses from becoming sore in the first place.
 We have tried every kind of facial tissue with my daughter and this is the only brand that doesn’t leaving her crying by the end of the day.

-this coupon.
+Right now while supplies last Kleenex is offering a free Pocket Pack at Target when you purchase a 4 or 6 Pack of Kleenex with this coupon.
 We absolutely love these Pocket Packs, they are the perfect size for your purse or glove box so you always the Kleenex you need for your little noses.